 Communities in the more remote areas of the county such as Keeler, Darwin, Cartago, Olancha, Tecopa, Shoshone, Sandy Valley, and Charleston View, include vacant parcels with residential zoning.
-Since limited development of residences in these areas can be anticipated, they are not included in the land inventory.
-These areas do; however, provide for additional residential development opportunities throughout the planning period.
+Since limited development of residential units in these areas can be anticipated, they are not included in the land inventory.
+These areas do; however, provide for additional residential development opportunities throughout the planning period including for affordable housing.

 Accessory Dwelling Units are also a realistic means to provide more housing opportunities in Inyo County.
 Permits are being applied for more frequently for ADUs in the County and the County has updated its code to reflect all current State regulations regarding ADUs.
 Although not counted towards the site inventory, they will most likely add to it during the 6th Housing Element Cycle.
-The County's house rehabilitation loan program also includes funding for ADU and JADU development.
+The County is also committing to advertising the value of ADUs and JADUs to homeowners through Program 7.1.1 and the development of certain promotional brochures.
+The County will highlight the relatively cheap cost of second units through garage conversions and target senior households to share the value of these for aging in place.
+In addition to highlighting the \$25,000 CalHFA ADU grant program, he County's housing rehabilitation loan program is also applying for additional HCD grant money to fund the program.
+This money will be distributed during the planning period for loans to at least 15-ADUs or rehabilitation projects, equaling about 3 per year for the Housing Element Planning period.